Eye of Round Roast

 These are just two names for the same cut.
 You may see it labeled beef eye of round roast, beef round, beef round roast, beef eye round roast, eye of round, or just beef eye round — these are just words being shuffled about, but they are all the same super economical cut.

 Eye of round isn’t the most tender of the beef roasts, so be careful not to overcook it, or it will get tough.
-However, if you sear it and roast it just until rare or medium-rare, you’ll get a nice tender roast.
-Make sure to let it sit before slicing to allow the meat to reclaim the juices.
+However, if you sear it and roast it just until rare or medium-rare (125°F), you’ll get a nice tender roast.
+Make sure to let it sit before slicing to allow the meat to reabsorb the juices.
 The last big key tip: slice the meat very thinly across the grain — that’s how you’ll find the meat to be the most tender.

-I’ve tried both ways and have had a number of conversations about this over the years.
 The short answer is yes, you should sear a beef roast before roasting it if you can spare the time.
 This is especially true if you are cooking a less expensive cut of meat, like an eye of round roast.

 Browning the outside of the meat results in a lovely, nutty caramelization, which lends great flavor and texture and really activates the herby flavor of the rosemary and thyme.
 If you sear it in an ovenproof pan, you can transfer it right into the oven.

-Leftovers
+Storage and Leftovers

 My family is thrilled with leftovers the next day.
 I usually serve thin slices of the room-temperature roast beef on top of some thick slices of country bread that have been brushed with olive oil, sprinkled with kosher salt, and then toasted in the oven, grilled, or griddled up in a grill pan.
 Add a little dollop of the sauce of your choice, and you have the best open-faced roast beef sandwiches.